liznjoki/Empathic_Credit_App/README.md

 - **User Insights**: Offers insights into user behaviors and emotional states that affect lending decisions.

 ## Installation
-To get started with the Emphatic Credit System, follow these steps:
+To get started, follow these steps:

 1. **Clone the Repository**:
    ```bash